 Servings: 24 servings

-This Classic 4 Egg Yellow Sheet Cake with Chocolate Frosting recipe combines a moist and fluffy, thick yellow cake with the best, and most decadent, homemade chocolate frosting!
-It’s the perfect sheet cake to make for a family or co-workers birthday party or for any celebration!
+This Classic 4 Egg Yellow Sheet Cake recipe combines a soft, fluffy, thick yellow sheet cake with rich, creamy homemade chocolate frosting!
+It's the perfect year-round treat to bring to a birthday party, book club get-together, or work celebration!

 Save this Recipe!